Women at the Top

 Women at the Top is an Australian television series which aired in 1959 on ABC in Sydney.
 It was an interview series hosted by Peter MacGregor, and featured interviews with women who were successful in their respective fields.
 Aired in a 30-minute time-slot, in black-and-white, it was a spin-off from Men at the Top.
-Both series were short-lived, however it is worth noting that ABC series typically ran for shorter seasons than shows on commercial television.
+Both series were short-lived, however ABC series typically ran for shorter seasons than shows on commercial television.

 Episode status

 An episode or two may be held as kinescope recordings by National Film and Sound Archive.